 4. Retro Gamer

-If PS4, Xbox One, Switch, and the new consoles that are coming soon aren’t for you, then you’ll want to subscribe to Retro Gamer.
+If PS4, Xbox One, Nintendo Switch, and the new consoles that are coming soon aren’t for you, then you’ll want to subscribe to Retro Gamer.
 This magazine—run by several gaming industry veterans—is all about kicking it old school with the games of the past.
 It has interviews with classic game creators, facts about retro games, and plenty of other goodies.

 Sadly, Nintendo Power became one of the casualties of the internet—it just didn’t make sense for Nintendo to keep it running anymore.
 Nintendo Force has stepped up in a big way to fill the void, and so far it’s doing a damn good job.

-Nintendo Force is funded on Patreon, so you’ll be able to sign up there for a subscription.
+Nintendo Force is funded via Patreon, so you’ll be able to sign up there for a subscription.
 It’s $4.99 an issue for a physical magazine, with issues shipping every other month.
 It’s definitely a good deal if you’re a big Nintendo fan and you’re looking to fill a giant Nintendo Power-shaped hole in your life.

-Magazines Are Alive and Well (Somewhat)
+Gaming Magazines Are Still Alive

-Also, if you like free Magazines, go to Walmart and pick up Walmart GameCenter Magazine, which is actually what remains of the beloved EGM!
+Also, if you like free magazines, go to Walmart and pick up Walmart GameCenter Magazine, which is actually what remains of the beloved EGM!